krislagraff/get_pp/README.md

 ###Dynamic replacement

-The words this, parent, and top will be dynamically replaced with the appropreate item.
+The words this, parent, and top will be dynamically replaced with the appropriate item.
 For the following, suppose we have the following page structure

 - 135
 - - 136